Zatrex12345/Shadow-Practice/README.md

 - Use ACF api for all commands
 - ~~Winstreaks~~ Already added

-# Why i open sources it
+# Why i open sourced it
 - got leaked by mqaaz
 - very bad code it's getting recoded